O-1B Processing Time National Benefits Center 2026

 Quick Answer

-The O-1B visa category is designed for individuals with extraordinary ability in the arts, sciences, education, business, or athletics.
-While specific processing time data for O-1B visas at the National Benefits Center is not available in current USCIS metrics, applicants should prepare for standard employment-based petition processing timelines and consider premium processing options to expedite their cases.
+The O-1B visa category is designed for individuals with extraordinary ability in arts, entertainment, sciences, education, business, and athletics.
+However, the provided data does not contain specific processing time information for O-1B visas at the National Benefits Center or any USCIS service center.
+Processing times for O-1B petitions vary based on individual circumstances, completeness of filing, and current USCIS workload.

 Current Processing Times

-For the most accurate and up-to-date processing times, applicants should:
+For the most accurate and current O-1B processing times, applicants should:

 - Contact the National Benefits Center directly

-- Consult with an immigration attorney who specializes in O-1B petitions
+- Consult with an immigration attorney familiar with O-1B petitions

 Premium Processing